CagriCatik/RC-Knowledgebase/webpage/docs/05_FAQ/servo_jitter.md

 2. **Check Signals:** Use an oscilloscope to verify PWM stability.
 3. **Monitor Power:** Measure voltage under load with a multimeter.
 4. **Code Test:** Run minimal code to rule out software issues.

----

-## **Conclusion**
-By addressing power, noise, and timing issues—especially in Arduino projects—servo jitter can be minimized.
-For persistent cases, upgrade components or use dedicated PWM hardware.
-Let me know if you need further help! 😊